 Employment just ain’t what it used to be.

-It’s no wonder then that work at home jobs and freelancing have become really popular.
+It’s no wonder work at home jobs and freelancing have become really popular.

 Unfortunately, when it comes down to it, there is no shortage of scam artists looking to make a quick buck off of honest people looking to making a living online.

 If you want to work from home, steer clear of companies who ask for some sort of “start-up fee” or investment.